viyellaf0rsaken/MonMiner/README.md

 * PearlHash
 * MinePRL
+* AlphaPool

-This is just a personal project and is not an official Pearl tool.
+This is a personal project and is not an official Pearl tool.
+Read the code before running it.

 ## Requirements